remega/LEDOV-eye-tracking-database/README.md

 As a test, you can run **'demo.m'** to generate the heat-map series of the target video.

+## Evaluation metrics
+The evaluartion codes (AUC, NSS, CC and KL) we used in our paper can be refered in ./metrics.
+A example of using them can be seen in ./metrics/TestLEDOV.m

 ## Citation
 You are welcome to freely use this database, and please cite with the following Bibtex code: